JSBmanD/docs/pages/deep-linked-ads/apple-mobile-tracking.md

 Only agencies managing advertising campaigns on behalf of a client must prepend their <notranslate>**Agency ID**</notranslate> to the campaign name when creating advertising campaigns for Self-Attributing Networks (SANs).

+[block:callout]
+{
+  "type": "error",
-!!! error "Agency ID Required"
+  "title": "Agency ID Required",
-	Failure to append the campaign name with the <notranslate>**Agency ID**</notranslate> will result in any subsequent conversion not being properly attributed to the responsible agency.
+  "body": "Failure to append the campaign name with the <notranslate>**Agency ID**</notranslate> will result in any subsequent conversion not being properly attributed to the responsible agency."
+}
+[/block]

 ### Finding Your Agency ID